upleveled/react-graphql-clients-servers-examples/lesson-graphql-client-query/README.md

 - Query the population and all the residents on the planet Naboo.

-2. Use the Github GraphQL API `https://developer.github.com/v4/explorer/` to query
+2. Use the [GitHub GraphQL API](https://docs.github.com/en/graphql/overview/explorer) to query

 - Your repositories (first 10)
 - Extend the query to show the default branch of each repository